rcanzlovar/howto/recipe-chili.md

+---
+title: Chili Recipe #1
+date: 2024-04-21
+published: true
+---

 Ingredients
-2 tablespoons olive oil
+* 2 tablespoons olive oil
-2 pounds ground beef
+* 2 pounds ground beef
-2 stalks celery, chopped
+* 2 stalks celery, chopped
-1 onion, chopped
+* 1 onion, chopped
-1 green bell pepper, chopped
+* 1 green bell pepper, chopped
-3 (14 ounce) cans stewed tomatoes
+* 3 (14 ounce) cans stewed tomatoes
-1 (14 ounce) can tomato sauce
+* 1 (14 ounce) can tomato sauce
-1 (10 ounce) can diced tomatoes with green chiles (such as ROTEL) 1 cup water
+* 1 (10 ounce) can diced tomatoes with green chiles (such as ROTEL)
+* 1 cup water
-2 (1.25 ounce) packages chili seasoning (such as McCormick® Mild Chili Seasoning Mix) 1 (14 ounce) can kidney beans, undrained
+* 2 (1.25 ounce) packages chili seasoning (such as McCormick® Mild Chili Seasoning Mix)
+* 1 (14 ounce) can kidney beans, undrained
-1 (14 ounce) can pinto beans, undrained salt and ground black pepper to taste
+* 1 (14 ounce) can pinto beans, undrained
+* salt and ground black pepper to taste

-1 tablespoon white vinegar, or more to taste
+* 1 tablespoon white vinegar, or more to taste

-Directions
+## Directions
 Heat olive oil in a large pot over medium-high heat.
 Press ground beef into the hot oil to form one large patty; let the bottom brown, 8 to 10 minutes.

 Stir and break browned beef into crumbles.
 Continue to cook until no longer pink, about 5 minutes longer.